 The old Jolly Green Giant keeps on producing even after years and years of use.
 Sweetcorn is attractive to many course fish not just carp.
 It is instant, tasty and extremely visual meaning carp can’t ignore it.
 In winter large amounts can be used as they will not fill a carp up.
-Were carp are visiting margins in winter sweetcorn used as a bed of bait and fishing little boilies or Peperami over the top will be hard to beat the only problem will be if your lake have a large population of other species which could become a nuisance.
+Were carp are visiting margins in winter sweetcorn used as a bed of bait and fishing little boilies or Peperami over the top will be hard to beat, the only problem will be if your lake has a large population of smaller sliver fish species which could become a nuisance.

 Maggots are attractive to all fish and will often provoke a response when others do not.
 To overcome the problem of them wriggling away many carp anglers use dead maggots.
 Scalding the maggots with hot water kills them quickly, they can then be scattered over your fishing area creating a bed of tempting food.
 You could fish a different bait as the hook bait or use the Medusa rig.
 The maggot medusa rig uses live maggots as well as imitations.
 The rig gets its name from the visual aspect which looks similar to the hair of the mythical medusa.
 Medusa's hair was made up of snakes however and not maggots!
 This rig once assembled looks the business and it is immediately obvious why it is so effective even in winter.
 This is basically just a pop up rig with the bait being maggots.
 A cork ball is threaded on to the hair to which you affix as many maggots as you can.
 Using super glue/rig glue to fix the maggots to the cork ball will insure that they stay alive for the longest possible period.
 Be careful not to overdo it with the glue because covering the maggots in glue will kill them quickly (maggots breath through their skin).
 By using this method of applying the maggots is preferable to the commercially available maggot clips which can make the whole job very messy.
 It’s also worth experimenting by adding a few casters, casters do have a habit of producing the bigger fish.